Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)

 Ingredient for soba noodle salad laid out on a grey marble background and labelled.

-The noodles and sauce are mixed with DELICIOUS marinated smacked cucumber (this uses similar ingredients as the sauce does, minus the tahini) as well as quick blanched broccolini to create a super satisfying, saucy salad.
+The noodles and sauce are mixed with DELICIOUS marinated smacked cucumber (this uses similar ingredients as the sauce does, minus the tahini) as well as blanched broccolini to create a super satisfying, saucy salad.

 How to make it

-Soba noodles often have a reputation for being a little tricky to get right.
-They can end up gummy or sticky, rather than lovely glossy noodle strips ready to be tossed in a sauce.
-The hack for getting them right is to plunge them in cold water after they’re cooked, and then giving them a little scrunch/massage in the water.
+The hack for getting them right is to plunge them in cold water after they’re cooked, and then give them a little scrunch/massage in the water.
 This action gets rid of the excess starch sticking to the outside of the noodles, which makes them stick and go gummy in texture.
-It seems weird, but it works!
+It seems weird, but it works.

 Got a question?